3 reasons a vacation rental guest might sue you

 Airbnb offers liability insurance of up to $1 million in case a guest damages your property.
 But despite host protection insurance, you should invest in vacation rental insurance as well.
 The reason why is because there are many disclaimers and exemptions written in fine print in the Airbnb terms of service statement.
 The editorial team of Investopedia actually copied the fine print into a word processor and it spread across around 70 pages.
 We bet nobody actually read through all of that.

-Here’s why short-term rental insurance is a smart investment:
+Here’s why vacation rental damage insurance is a smart investment:

 - Fast claims process and coverage for all involved parties